 According to the Schengen and Dublin Association Agreements, the Council Directive 2004/82/EC of 29 April 2004 on the obligation of carriers to communicate passenger data is applicable in Switzerland.
-The Directive was implemented in the FNA, which was significantly revised in 2014 (modification not yet in force).
+The Directive was implemented in the FNA, which was significantly revised in 2014.
 The Federal Office of Migration (FOM) determines the flights for which air carriers are required to transmit the personal data of the passengers (see Art.
 104 FNA).
-The affected carriers are obliged to transmit the API-information of all passengers to the Swiss authorities.
+The affected carriers are obliged to transmit the Advance Passenger Information (API) of all passengers to the Swiss authorities.